teuben/teunix/Install/Linux_Neon6.md

-     - Icons-only Task Manager Settting -> Appearance  [leave as is]
-     - Icons-only Task Manager Settting -> Behavior
+->   - Icons-only Task Manager Settting -> Behavior
          Sort:                    "By Desktop"

-       Clicking grouped task:   Show large window previews   [this is different in U23]

-       Show only tasks:         (only) "from current activity"
+         Clicking grouped task:   Show large window previews   [this is different in U23] Show only tasks:         (only) "from current activity" Enter edit mode:  Auto-Hide  [but sometimes this is broken and doesnt come back?]

 ? how to add widgets???     the right click menu doesn't ahve it anymore

-? titlebar buttons ???      where did this option go
+                            right click on task manager has it